aaron13g/aaron13g/README.md

 # Hello, world! 👋

-My name is [Your Name], and I'm a philosopher at heart with a deep passion for data and ethics.
+My name is Aaron, and I'm a philosopher at heart with a deep passion for data and ethics.
 I believe that the intersection of these fields is where the magic happens, and I'm on a mission to explore this fascinating crossroads.

 ## 📚 Philosophy & Metaphysics